15 YouTube Growth Myths: Paid vs. Organic Debunked!

 You can only watch so many videos before you go out to the ocean and fail.
 Then fail some more and more until you get better.

-I recommend just start, no matter how bad it is.
+I recommend just starting, no matter how bad it is.
 Then just try to make very small improvements to continuously improve.

 YouTube is a machine!